b3lab/safir_monitor_dashboard/README.rst

 Description
 -----------
-Safir Monitor Dashboard is an OpenstackHhorizon plugin developed to visualize the collected utilization data of the physical and virtual machines in the clouds.
+Safir Monitor Dashboard is an Openstack Horizon plugin developed to visualize the collected utilization data of the physical and virtual machines in the clouds.
 Safir Monitor Dashboard currently visualizes  CPU, RAM, disc, incoming network and outgoing network utilization.
 Openstack Telemetry Service (Ceilometer) is used to collect the data from the cloud.